Third Wave Systems receives prestigious Tibbetts Award from the Small Business Administration

 Named after Roland Tibbetts, who is renowned as the father of the SBIR program, the Tibbetts award recognize individuals, organization or projects that made a visible technological impact on the socio-economic front and exemplifies the best in SBIR achievements.
 Winners are selected based on the economic impact of their technological innovation and the extent to which that innovation served federal research and development needs, encourages diverse participation and increased the commercialization of federal research.

 During the January 20 ceremony in Washington D.C.
 SBA Administrator Maria Contreras-Sweet said, “Today we celebrate and honor the important technological advances pioneered by these small high-tech firms – from breakthroughs in additive manufacturing to genomic research to novel cancer therapeutics.
-These innovators are creating jobs and building new industries while helping to address many of the nation’s most pressing challenges.”
+These innovators are creating employment opportunities and building new industries while helping to address many of the nation’s most pressing challenges.”

 Since 2001, when Third Wave Systems received its first SBIR award, the program and its funding have played an important role in moving Third Wave Systems innovations forward by allowing the company to enhance new technologies for government projects and then transitioning them for commercialization.
 Additionally, the SBIR program has given Third Wave Systems the opportunity to collaborate with other American industrial partners who benefit from early stage research and provide feedback on new capabilities to ensure the newly implemented techniques meet the needs of the marketplace.
 New technologies and opportunities from the SBIR has also meant Third Wave Systems has been able to employ more engineers to help aid in the additional new work the technology brings.